haskell-perf/checklist/README.md

 Benchmarking is a tricky business to get right, especially when timing things at a smaller scale.
 Haskell is lucky to have a very good benchmarking package.
+If you are asking someone for help, you are helping them by providing benchmarks, and they are likely to ask for them.

 Do it right and use Criterion.

 Resources on Criterion: